-- 22. (T or F) When the ASRC is involved in a mission, the ASRC Incident Commander (ASRC IC) has authority and responsibility over ASRC members and volunteers serving under the ASRC.
-When the ASRC is on a mission we always have and ASRC IC except when we work under a written cooperative agreement which says that ASRC members may be under the direct command of a responsible agency.
-(Example: missions in Shenandoah National Park.)
-In such cases, the highest-ranking ASRC member present is the ASRC Command Staff Liason. - 23.
-Every Field Team Leader is given an initial assignment for his Field Team's task on an ASRC: - a.
-Task Assignment Form (TAF) - b.
-Missing Person Questionnaire (MPQ) - c.
-Searcher Alert Form (SAF) - 24.
-(T or F) A reporter near the roadhead asks you for information about the victim's condition.
-You should respectfully refer the reporter to your superior (Field Team Leader if you are a Field Team Member, ASRC IC if you are a Field Team Leader) without revealing any details about the victim.
-It is OK to provide general information about the ASRC, or about the weather, terrain, and difficulty of your task, but you should not mention details such as clues that you have found. - 25.
-Which of the following is NOT part of a routine ASRC search operation? - a.
+- 25. Which of the following is NOT part of a routine ASRC search operation? - a.
 Incoming searchers register with the Resources Unit. - b.
 The search strategy created by the ASRC IC and the Plans Section is broken down into numbered tasks by the Operations Section Chief, who enters the task number and description on a Task Assignment Form (TAF). - c.
 The Resources Unit uses the list of available searchers to put together a Field Team suitable for the given task. - d.
 The Communications Unit checks to be certain that they can communicate with the Field Team where it is going, then enter communications instructions on the TAF (e.g. "check in every hour on the half hour, return to base if you miss 5 check-ins"). - e.
-The Field Team Leader uses the TAF to assemble and brief the team. - f.
-As soon as the Field Team has completed its task, the Field Team Leader releases searchers to return to home, or to incident Base if they indicate an interest in continuing with the operation. - 26.
+The Field Team Leader uses the TAF to assemble and brief the team. - (f.)
+As soon as the Field Team has completed its task, the Field Team Leader releases searchers to return to home, or to Incident Base if they indicate an interest in continuing with the operation. - 26.
 We define efficiency as the number of standard clues found per searcher-hour of effort, where searcher-hours are the number of searchers in field x hours in the field.
 Given a specified number of searchers and a specified time in which to use them, studies have shown that it is more efficient to use them in several wide-spaced sweeps through an area than a single close-spaced search through the area.
 In other words, you're better off sending three 5-searcher teams to each sweep through the area, than to make up a single 15-man team to do a close-spaced saturation search of the same area.
-Of course there are more management problems with three teams instead of one team, but the principle is still true and important. - a. true - b. false
+Of course there are more management problems with three teams instead of one team, but the principle is still true and important. - (a) true - D. false

-Matching: 27-30, and 31-35.
-Choose the best answer for each question; each answer will be used once and only once.
+(27-30 and 31-35) Matching: Search Resources and Modes Choose the best answer for each question; each answer will be used once and only once.
 Although most terms are national standards, some are ASRC-specific.

-- 27. Search (air-scenting) dogs
+- β 27.
+Search (air-scenting) dogs

-- 28. ASRC-trained searchers
+- λ 28.
+ASRC-trained searchers

 - 29. camp-in at a trail junction

-- 30. sending a team across a subject's expected route of travel
+- \mathcal{D} 30. sending a team across a subject's expected route of travel

 - a. clue finders

 - b. subject finders

 - c. passive search

 - d. cutting for sign

-- 31. search of a point or linear feature

-- 32. search of a large area from a single vantage point

-- 33. wide-spaced line search of an area by a small team

-- 34, close-spaced grid or contour search of an area by a large team

-- 35. patrol of the perimeter of an area

-- a. survey task

-- b. saturation task

-- c. scratch task

-- d. sweep task

-- e. containment task

-- 36. Traditionally, \\\\\\-colored filters are used on headlamps during some night SAR operations.
-The theory is that light of this color is less likely to destroy night vision than unfiltered light.

-- a. green

-- b. blue

-- c. red

-- d. paisley

-- 37. According to ASRC protocols, who may shout "STOPI" to stop a search line?

-- a. anyone on the team

-- b. only the Field Team Leader

-- c. only the Field Team Leader or Medic

-- d. only the Responsible Agent

-- 37. According to ASRC protocols, who may shout "FORMARD!" to start a search line moving?

-- a. anyone on the team

-- b. only the Field Team Leader

-- c. only the Field Team Leader or Medic

-- d. only the Responsible Agent
+(31. search of a point or linear feature A 32. search of a large area from a single vantage point \mathbf{T} 33. wide-spaced line search of an area by a small team β{5} 34. close-spaced grid or contour search of an area by a large team \in 35. patrol of the perimeter of an area a. survey task b. saturation task c. scratch task d. sweep task e. containment task 36.
+Traditionally, - -colored filters are used on headlamps during some night SAR operations.
+The theory is that light of this color is less likely to destroy night vision than unfiltered light. a. green þ. blue (c) red đ. paisley 37.
+According to ASRC protocols, who may shout "STOP!" to stop a search line? (a.) anyone on the team b. only the Field Team Leader c. only the Field Team Leader or Medic d. only the Responsible Agent 38.
+According to ASRC protocols, who may shout "FORWARD!" to start a search line moving? a. anyone on the team (b) only the Field Team Leader c. only the Field Team Leader or Medic d. only the Responsible Agent